ordinals/ord/docs/src/runes/specification.md

 The `Etching` flag marks this transaction as containing an etching.

 The `Terms` flag marks this transaction's etching as having open mint terms.

+The `Turbo` flag marks this transaction's etching as opting into unspecified future protocol changes.

 The `Cenotaph` flag is unrecognized.